top of page

 Todd's approach is evidence based and client centered.
 Todd uses trauma informed, positive psychology and DBT informed, as well as other integrated therapeutic modalities.
 Todd is honored to collaborate with his clients and grateful to be entrusted on their healing journey.

-Reta Wallis, LCSW
+Reta Whalen, LCSW

 Therapist